bitmovin/bitmovin-player-webos-demo/README.md

 3. Open the sample app in VS Code
 4. Connect to your TV.
 This [tutorial](http://webostv.developer.lge.com/develop/app-test/) is a good reference
 5. Input your player key into `src/main.js`
 6. Run/debug the sample app.
 If you debug, you will see Chrome developer tools launch.
-This will enable you to debug, monitor network requests, and execute commands through the javascript console.
+This will enable you to debug, monitor network requests, and execute commands through the JavaScript console.

 ### Using the Sample App with webOS CLI